mary-perret-1986/kerry-perret.github.io/content/posts/0-blogging_a-brand-new-start.md

 While I still appreciate self-deprecating humor occasionally, I understand that I need to refrain from using it as a protective shield.
 Recognizing this pattern in my behavior is challenging but necessary.

-Self-sabotaging does not do any good to my mental health and it is to the writing style I want to have for this blog.
+Self-sabotaging, even if it might look like puns or humor, does not do any good to my mental health and it is not the writing style I want to have for this blog.

-### Iterate and Allow Yourself to Make Mistakes
+### Iterate and Allow Myself to Make Mistakes

 If it does not feel right, think Agile (without the corporatey coach gobbledygook).

-By the way, I do not think Agile is suitable for everything in life, while I think Agile is okay for some IT projects for which the dynamics are okay given the context, i.e., userbase and stakeholders (in a decade of experience, I have seen quite a few falvors of it, not all of them were successful, context matters more just so much).
+By the way, I do not think Agile is suitable for everything in life, while I think Agile might have some value for some software development projects in which the dynamics are okay given their context, e.g., userbase and stakeholders, I do not think the methology is worth being applied to every single project.

+Side-note: over the decade of professional experience as a software develoepr, I have seen quite a few flavors of Agile, and not all of them were successful.
+In my very humble opinion, context matters just so much more, i.e. do whatever works for your project, team, company, ecosystem.

-I think this iterative approach might shine even more when it comes to writing.
+That being said, and getting back to the topic of this post, I think this iterative approach might shine even more when it comes to writing.

 ### A Consistent Style